whereiskurt/tiogo/README.md

 # Overview

-The current primary use case for `tiogo` is extracting vulns/assets/scans/agents into a SIEM or SOAR system.
-Because `tiogo` is written in Golang it can be complied into a standalone binary for any platform (windows/linux/osx).
+The current primary use case for `tiogo vm` is extracting vulns/assets/scans/agents into a SIEM or SOAR system.
+Because `tiogo` is written in Go it can be complied into a standalone binary for any platform (windows/linux/osx).
 The binary contains an embeded `jq` binary, the necessary libraries, templates and dependencies to provide a write-once and run-anywhere.

 ## List your scanners, scan definitions and previous scan run details: